Save your work to central storage (network drives)

 Personal storage drive for either work or private data.

-Note: the F: drive is currently being decommissioned for UCT staff.
+It is only accessible to UCT students as the F: drive has been decommissioned for UCT staff.

 |Shared, departmental network drives with space allocated to your faculty.